-Rewards Consequences Verbal praise A 'look' to indicate the child is not Written praise in books following the class, school expectations.
-Class jar A 'discussion' between the child and Heads certificates and leaf to go on the member of staff- ensuring clarity of 'Leaf for learning tree' expectation and support for making the Star learning to be celebrated on learning right choice using PACE and selfwalls or achievement boards. regulation characters.
-F/KS1- daily star learners with an overall Freddie Focus time- in class, in safe space weekly star- certificate to be given out. or in buddy class. (picture of Freddie KS2- weekly star learners. focus).
-Star attitudes to be celebrated- linked to Communication with home- image of termly focus on a learning telephone.
-Recorded on CPOMS. behaviour/attitude.
-Involvement with senior leadership team (SLT) - picture of them.
-Repair time

-If the behaviour is ongoing- refer to the
+Consequences Rewards Verbal praise • A 'look' to indicate the child is not following the class, school expectations. • Written feedback in books • A 'discussion' between the child and • Class Dojo points linked to the school shared values member of staff- ensuring clarity of expectation and support for making the • 25 Dojo Points - certificate from class right choice. teacher • Freddie Focus time- in class, in safe space • 50 Dojo Points - Prize from the treasure or in buddy class. (picture of Freddie chest focus).
+100 Dojo Points - Rewarded a book of • Communication with home- image of their choice telephone.
+Recorded on CPOMS. • Headteacher learner of the week • Involvement with senior leadership teamcertificate picture of them. • Certificates for word reading challenge • Repair time every 250,000 words.
+Book token for reading 1 million words If the behaviour is ongoing- refer to the 'Ongoing Behaviour Section' in the appendices.

-'Ongoing Behaviour Chart' - See Appendix

-7.)

-At any point, staff may record incident on

-CPOMs but must record once it is at the

-point of contacting parents, persistent or

-involving SLT.